vidhaganji/my_tri2/_posts/2023-11-15-binaryShift.md

   <h2>Binary Shift Game</h2>
 </head>
 <body>
   <div>In this game, you select which direction of shift you want to perform on a randomly generated binary number using the buttons below.
-Then, you will be asked to shift the binary number in the direction you chose by 1 position.
-Input your answer and submit to see if you got it right!
-After submitting the first question, you will be asked to convert the binary number to decimal.</div>
+After choosing left or right, you will be asked to shift the binary number in that direction by 1 position.</div>

+  <div>After submitting the first question, you will be asked to convert another randomly generated binary number to decimal form.</div>
   <div class="container">
     <div class="output" id="output"></div>
     <div class="button" id="left-shift" onclick="shift('left')">Shift Left</div>